James-Harkins/backend_mod_1_prework/section2/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

+    I tend to wait too long to ask questions.
+I think I ought to start a timer when I start struggling with some problem so that I see when 20 minutes are up and I will be better off asking the question, as noted in the "Your Questions Are Ridiculous; Ask Them Anyway" article.

 ### If Statements

 1. What is a conditional statement?
 Give three examples.